firewallfail/math-game/README.md

 * play

 #
 Game loop and current_player will be in Game.
-I/O will be in Player
+I/O will be in Main